MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/tasks/create-maintain-inventory-blocking.md

 [!include [banner](../../includes/banner.md)]

-This topic describes how to use an inventory blocking to prevent physical on-hand inventory from being reserved by other outbound source documents.
-Before you start the procedures in this topic, you must have an item that physical on-hand inventory is available for.
+This article describes how to use an inventory blocking to prevent physical on-hand inventory from being reserved by other outbound source documents.
+Before you start the procedures in this article, you must have an item that physical on-hand inventory is available for.

 ## Block inventory